davidakennedy/davidakennedy.com/_src/blog/2014-11-04-favorite-accessibility-resources/index.md

   - Accessibility
 ---

 So I gave this post an extreme title, but imagine this.
-Much of the Web goes down and for whatever reason, you can only access a handful of resources to help you create accessible websites.
+Much of the web goes down and for whatever reason, you can only access a handful of resources to help you create accessible websites.
 Which ones rise to the top?

 I created a [huge list of resources recently](http://a11y.me/), and Steve Faulkner at The Paciello Group [posted his favorites](http://www.paciellogroup.com/blog/2014/10/accessibility-testing-tools-updated/).
 But if I had to narrow down the list, here are the six resources I would use to "survive" and still create accessible sites.